lorikayman/KnightLauncher/README.md

 xrandr --fb 840x460
 ```

-The smaller this resolution, larger UI element will be, as we then upscale through the client this smaller display.
-We'll can any VNC client, capable of upscaling recieved image, and for out purposes of using SceneEditor, [Remmina]() client will be a good enough choice.
+The smaller this resolution, the larger UI elements will be, as we then upscale through the VNC client this smaller resolution to the size of client viewport.
+We can any VNC client, capable of upscaling received image, and for out purposes of using SceneEditor, [Remmina]() client will be a good enough choice.

----

-Now, we need to initialize window manager, as SceneEditor does not have its own winfo decorator. `icewm` will be our choice as it is rather lightweight.
+Now, we need to initialize window manager, as SceneEditor does not have its own window decorator, `icewm` will be our choice as it is rather lightweight.

 Launch `icewm` in background and start `x11vnc` server on all ports listening :99 display in background: